List of foreign Liga I players: Portugal

 Geraldo Alves spent the last years of his career playing for three teams in Liga I, winning the title with Astra Giurgiu.

 Rui Duarte appeared in over 100 Liga I matches for FC Brașov and Rapid București.

+Samuel Teles won the Liga I title with CS Universitatea Craiova.

+Mário Felgueiras spent four seasons in Liga I, one with FC Brașov and three with CFR Cluj.